georgebv/aiosalesforce/docs/documentation/client.md

     information (for example, authentication responses) - in such cases, these attributes will have value `None`.

+!!! warning "Warning"

+    `BulkApiBatchConsumptionEvent` is best-effort and is not guaranteed to accurately reflect the number of consumed batches when using Bulk API 2.0.
+This is because Salesforce does not provide a way to track the number of consumed batches and `aiosalesforce` uses heuristics to estimate the number of consumed batches.

 ### Callback Function

 The callback function will receive an event object as the only argument.
 You cannot